CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 </div>

 #### Data-driven variables
 If the data you are interested in for your interaction is a feature `property`, such as the _name_ of the city or its _population_, then you can also use some variables to store them.
-Those are called _data-driven variables_, cause their values change as you interact with each of the features (in our example, with each city).
+Those are called _data-driven variables_, because their values change as you interact with each of the features (in our example, with each city).

-To test them you should edit again your viz, so it looks like this:
+To test them you should edit again your viz as follows:
 ```js
 const viz = new carto.Viz(`
     @currentFeatures: viewportFeatures()